cidacslab/AESOP-Data-Documentation/docs/source/web_based.rst

 These search terms were assigned a version number, allowing us to track changes to any terms or subgroups over time and enabling future comparisons.

 The data is stored and processed on the project's high-performance computing (HPC) infrastructure.
 This pipeline ultimately generates datasets that can be consumed and integrated into various project approaches, feeding the dashboard as "side-car" information.

+Currently, data is collected weekly to maintain compatibility with other datasets, and the data spans from the current date back to five years ago.
+However, we are considering working with shorter periods in the future and exploring the possibility of obtaining daily information, as the source allows for this approach.

 Data-specific information
 ^^^^^^^^^^^^^^^^^^^^^^^^^